wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 implementations of Contract classes were attached to transactions, we provide the contract constraints mechanism to complement the class name.
 This mechanism allows the state to specify exactly what code can be attached.
-In Corda 4, for example, the state can say: “I’m ok to be spent if the transaction is verified by a class: `com.megacorp.megacontract.MegaContract` as long as the JAR containing this contract is signed by `Mega Corp`”.
+In Corda 4, for example, the state can say: “I’m ok to be spent if the transaction is verified by a class: `com.megacorp.megacontract.MegaContract` as long as the `.jar` containing this contract is signed by `Mega Corp`”.